 Calling for an appointment

-When you call us for an appointment you will be given a series of options:
+When you contact the surgery you will be given a series of options:

 - Option 1 – Prescription queries/orders